-In this paper, we have used existing benchmarks and developed new benchmarks to measure the accuracy and convergence rate of hybrid finite element/PIC methods and provided reference results for these benchmarks obtained with the geodynamic modelling code ASPECT.
-In particular, we have presented the first analytical benchmarks in the computational geodynamics community that measure the accuracy and convergence order of a time-dependent flow problem in a 2-D spherical annulus or a 2-D unit box using particles to carry material properties.
-Since the two benchmarks are simple to derive and implement, they can be used as a convenient measure for the correctness of future implementations of similar algorithms, or as a common model for code comparisons.
+In this manuscript we have used existing and developed new benchmarks to measure the accuracy and convergence rate of hybrid finite element/particle-in-cell methods and provided reference results for these benchmarks obtained with the geodynamic modeling code ASPECT.
+In particular, we have presented the first analytical benchmark that measures benchmarks that measure the accuracy and convergence order of a time-dependent flow problem in a 2D spherical annulus or a 2D unit box using particles to carry material properties.
+Since the benchmark is two benchmarks are simple to derive and implement, it they can be used as a convenient measure for the correctness of future implementations of similar algorithms, or as a common model for code comparisons.

-Additionally, we have investigated the influence of different interpolation algorithms for transferring information from the particles to the cells and determined that in order to retain the optimal convergence rate of high-order finite element formulations, one needs to use a sufficiently high-order particle interpolation algorithm.
+Additionally, we have investigated the influence of different interpolation algorithms for transfering transferring information from the particles to the cells and determined that in order to retain the optimal convergence rate of high-order finite element formulations, one needs to use a sufficiently high-order particle interpolation algorithm.
 Of course the overall convergence rate of a model is also bounded by the application in question: models with discontinuous material properties are limited to lower order accuracy if the mesh is not aligned with the discontinuities.
 This assertion is backed up by a theoretical analysis of the error contributions, predicting the observed convergence orders of the presented benchmark cases.
-Among the error contributions are (i) the discretization error due to using finite element methods on meshes of finite cell size, (ii) the error introduced by replacing the exact density and viscosity functions with ones obtained by interpolating information from particles to (low-order) polynomial spaces and (iii) the error introduced by using a finite number of PPC.
+Among the error contributions are (i) the discretization error due to using finite element methods on meshes of finite cell size, (ii) the error introduced by replacing the exact density and viscosity functions with ones obtained by interpolating information from particles to (low-order) polynomial spaces, and (iii) the error introduced by using a finite number of particles per cell.